-We can upset our sleep cycle with artificial lights from our devices, lamps, and even the refrigerator light.
-Light signals the brain to wake up.
+We can upset our sleep cycle with artificial lights from our devices, lamps, and even refrigerators—light signals the brain to wake up.
 Not to mention, when you read negative news or an upsetting email, your brain reacts to it the same way as if a tiger was chasing you!

 Get rid of anything in your bedroom that distracts you from sleep.
-A TV, cell phone, or computer in the bedroom is a distraction that doesn’t belong.
+For example, a TV, cell phone, or computer in the bedroom is a distraction that doesn’t belong.

 When you are done with work, be done – don’t check your emails.
-Make a list of everything you need to do the next day–ideally three to four hours before bedtime.
-Create some ritual–sniff some lavender oils, curl up with a book, smile.
-You can even watch a relaxing film, wear blue-light blocking glasses.
+Instead, make a list of everything you need to do the next day–ideally three to four hours before bedtime.
+Then, create some ritual–sniff some lavender oils, curl up with a book, smile.
+You can even watch a relaxing film, just wear blue-light blocking glasses.